ovh/docs/pages/platform/logs-data-platform/opensearch_dashboards/guide.fr-fr.md

 ![Alias creation](images/alias.png){.thumbnail}

 So now Logs Data Platform knows which stream you want to browse.
-Now let's configure Opensearch Dashboards and see if it works!
+Now let's configure OpenSearch Dashboards and see if it works!

-### Access your Opensearch Dashboards instance
+### Access your OpenSearch Dashboards instance

-To create your Opensearch Dashboards instance, click on Opensearch Dashboards tab, Click on `Add a instance`{.action}, put a description and click on **Order** to launch the creation of your instance.
+To create your OpenSearch Dashboards instance, click on OpenSearch Dashboards tab, Click on `Add a instance`{.action}, put a description and click on **Order** to launch the creation of your instance.
 Your instance will be created and delivered in approximatively 20 minutes.

 ![osd creation](images/osd_created.png){.thumbnail}

-Use the **...** menu at the right and select `Access to your Opensearch Dashboards instance`{.action} option to be redirected.
+Use the **...** menu at the right and select `Access to your OpenSearch Dashboards instance`{.action} option to be redirected.

 ![osd access](images/url.png){.thumbnail}